 The next morning, I arrived to the office to sort through the 50+ emails that had come in overnight.
 These included an email chain between a French coworker and somebody in one of our sister companies.
 In that chain, he makes reference to me “Vanilla, the Chief Accountant of XYZ Co.”

 Now.
 My signature clearly states Accounting Manager.
 French Coworker has met me, multiple times.
-He has introduced me to people as his counterpart, the chief accountant of XYZ Co.
+He has introduced me to people as the chief accountant of XYZ Co.
 I’ve bit my tongue, tried to talk myself out of this fixation on my title, reminding myself that such small details don’t matter, its probably just a language barrier/translation issue, it’s the quality of my work that dictates my brand & professional reputation.
 I can’t do it.
 I’ve worked too damn hard to get where I am.
 I negotiated this title just like I negotiated my salary.
 I firmly believe that in a business setting, titles matter: people respond differently depending on the rank of an individual.
 Sucks, but so it is.
 And don’t get me started on the whole gender thing and how THAT impacts perception.
 I’ve fought my way to where I am, I will continue to fight going forward, and I will NOT accept that any of my due is casually discounted as being a trivial detail.

 That is why, Thursday morning, when everyone across our organization was mad scrambling to close out the year, I took the time to call French Coworker and gently remind him that my title is not Chief Accountant, it is Accounting Manager.
 Because why be a mature team player when you can be the Grinch of Year-End Pettiness? #oops